Érik Izraelewicz: Career

 Izraelewicz started his career as a journalist specialising in economics and finance at the weekly L′Usine nouvelle, in 1981 he joined L′Expansion.
 In 1985 he co-founded the financial daily La Tribune de l′économie, later La Tribune.
 In April 1986 he started working at the economics desk of Le Monde, where he covered French finances, banks and insurances, and became its head in September 1989.
 From 1993 till 1994 he was Le Monde's correspondent in New York City, in 1996 he became chief editor.
 He left Le Monde in January 2000 to become managing editor of the financial daily Les Echos, becoming its director in 2007.
 He left Les Echos in February 2008, after having opposed the newspaper being sold to the LVMH group headed by Bernard Arnault, and joined La Tribune as director, shortly after the newspaper was bought by businessman Alain Weill, who sold the unprofitable paper in May 2010.
-In July 2010 Izraelewicz left La Tribune, in January 2011 he applied for the position of director of Le Monde.
+In July 2010 Izraelewicz left La Tribune, and in January 2011 he applied for the position of director of Le Monde.
 On 7 February 2011 he was appointed director, on 10 February 2011 his appointment was confirmed by the journalists of the newspaper with 74%.

 Izraelewicz collapsed from a heart attack while working in his newspaper office.
 Efforts to revive him were unsuccessful, and he was pronounced dead at a Paris hospital, aged 58.